LOCAL SPEAKERS

 AI is daunting to most people, but Lindsay breaks it down so it's easy to understand and most importantly easy to use.
 With a background in system's design, she now is the AI Upskilling Lead at Pathfindr which was announced as one of AFR's Most Innovative Companies of 2024.
 Lindsay works with teams to get the most out of AI, from training them how to use off the shelf tools, to designing new ones specifically for their needs.

-Prof Kelly-Anne Phillips
+Prof. Kelly-Anne Phillips

 Professor Kelly-Anne Phillips is Co-Lead of Breast Medical Oncology at the Peter Mac.
 She is an NHMRC Leadership Fellow and Fellow of the Australian Academy of Health and Medical Sciences.
 Her research focuses on precision breast cancer prevention.
 She chairs the Prevention Group of the Lancet Breast Cancer Commission.
 She has developed two key digital enablers of precision breast cancer prevention. iPrevent (www.petermac.org/iprevent) is a free web-based breast cancer risk assessment and management tool, recommended by Cancer Australia.
-The Preventing Cancer with Medications Service is a novel telehealth Service that helps clinicians to prescribe medications that halve breast cancer risk.

 Matthew Warner-Smith

 Matthew Warner-Smith is the Manager of Business Intelligence and Information Systems at the Cancer Institute NSW and has 30 years’ experience in public health in a diverse range of government and multilateral settings.
 Prior to joining the Cancer Institute in 2013 Matthew worked in the United Nations system in a variety of roles, largely focused on behavioural surveillance, national capacity building in monitoring and evaluation, and health system strengthening in the fields of HIV and illicit drug use.
-Matthew completed his Masters of Public Health in 1997 at the University of Sydney, with a focus on international health and tobacco control.

-A/Prof Nicholas Wilcken
+A/Prof. Nicholas Wilcken

+Nicholas Wilcken is Senior Staff Specialist at the Crown Princess Mary Cancer Centre Westmead, and Associate Professor of Medicine, University of Sydney, Australia.
 He is currently the Co-ordinating Editor of the Cochrane Collaboration’s Breast Cancer Group and outgoing board member of Breast Cancer Trials (ANZ).
 He is a member of the Steering Committee of the Early Breast Cancer Trialists’ Collaborative Group, based in Oxford, UK.

 CONTACT US